HMO LANDLORD GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 2The EICR must be renewed at least every five years under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, but most local authorities specify a three-year cycle in HMO licence conditions.
+2. 02The EICR must be renewed at least every five years under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
+BS 7671 itself sets no fixed interval — Regulation 652.1 leaves the frequency to the type of installation, its use and its condition — and most local authorities specify a three-year cycle in HMO licence conditions.

 01 · HMO Landlord Guide